azdanov/card/README.md

 ## Testing

-HSpec is used for testing.
+[Hspec](https://hspec.github.io/) is used for testing.
 To run the testing suite execute:

 ```sh
 stack test